FEMA Major Disaster Declaration – Oregon Wildfires

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for areas of the U.S. Virgin Islands to supplement state, tribal, and local recovery efforts in areas affected by Tropical Storm Ernesto from August 13-16, 2024.
-The following counties have been approved for assistance:
+FEMA has issued a Major Disaster Declaration for the Native Village of Kipnuk in Alaska to supplement tribal and local recovery efforts in areas affected by a severe storm and flooding from August 16-18, 2024.
+The following areas have been approved for assistance:

 Public Assistance: